-TARC’s mission is to implement transportation opportunities enhancing social, economic and environmental well-being of the Greater Louisville Region.
+TARC’s mission is to make your journey, our priority.
 TARC continuously looks for new ways to improve services and is currently in the process of implementing several exciting initiatives.
-TAR is also in the process of long range planning to ensure it remains the mobility manager of the region, providing access to low-cost transportation for all residents and visitors.
+TARC is also in the process of long range planning to ensure it remains the mobility manager of the region, providing access to low-cost transportation for all residents and visitors.

 Fixed Route Service